 Once you’re committed to the new mindset and have let it sink in for a bit you’ll be ready to begin tackling the next steps of the debt pay off process.

-The next step is figuring out how you got into debt in the first place, which we’ll cover next Monday.
+The next step is figuring out how you got into debt in the first place.
+Read about it here.

 Have you ever changed your mindset on your money and how you spend it?